chepeniv/PR-T3/11-Best_Self/0-Feedback.md

 # Gathering Feedback

-Choose:
+## choose:

-Choose 8-15 people to provide you with feedback.
-This can be friends, family, peers, co-workers, or former employers.
-It is ideal to find people who have known you in different environments, capacities, and times in your life.
+choose 8-15 people to provide you with feedback. it is ideal to find people who have known you in different environments, capacities, and times in your life.

-Create:
+## create:

-Create a Google form that includes:
+write a form that includes:

-	The names of the individual submitting the form A question asking them to describe a time when you were at your Best Self
+- the names of the individual submitting the form
+- a question asking them to describe a time when you were at your best self

-Reach out:
+## reach out:

-Send an email or message including a link to a Google form to these 8-15 people.
-Make the body of the message short, asking them to give you quick feedback to help you with a project you’re doing to better understand your strengths.
-Ask them to fill out the form within the next week.
+send an invitation including a link to a google form to these 8-15 people. keep the message short, ask them to provide you with feedback for a project that aims to better understand your strengths. invite them to fill out this form within a week

-Collect:
+## collect:

-Throughout the week, keep an eye on the responses you’re getting.
-If you have trouble getting responses, follow up with a gentle reminder/request through the communication method that best fits the person you’re contacting.
+keep track of the responses you’re collecting. if you have trouble getting responses, follow up with a gentle reminder through whichever communication method best fits the person you’re contacting

-Submit:
+## submit:

-Submit a screenshot of the message you sent out to collect feedback and a link to the Google form you ask feedback be submitted through.
+submit a screenshot of the message you sent out and a link to the google form

-You will be graded on the following:
+## grading:

-	Submit a screenshot of the message you sent to collect feedback on your Best Self.
-(1 point) Student submits a link to the google form they created to receive feedback.
-(1 point)
+- submit a screenshot (1 point)
+- submits a link to google form (1 point)